 - The "twelve drummers drumming" refer to the twelve points of the Apostles' Creed

-Note: If you add up the number of gifts for each of the twelve days (i.e., one on the first day, three on the second, six on the third, and so on) you get 364, which (of course) is the total number of days in the year if you don't count Christmas (got that from a Hallmark movie).
+Note: If you add up the number of gifts for each of the twelve days -- one for the first day, three (1 + 2) for the second, six (1 + 2 + 3) for the third, and so on -- you get 364, which is the total number of days in the year if you don't count Christmas.
+I learned this from watching a Hallmark movie (yes, I confess that I watch Hallmark Christmas movies).